 Because of many things, Swarthmore is a great place for families with children to consider.
 First of all, many other families with children live here, making Swarthmore a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Swarthmore has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Swarthmore’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In Swarthmore, a lot of people use the train to get to work every day though Swarthmore is a relatively small borough.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Swarthmore has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 The per capita income in Swarthmore in 2010 was $48,425, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $193,700 for a family of four.